 Nato chief claims its likely Ukraine will become EU member

-A former Nato planning chief has said it looks very likely that Ukraine will now become a member of the European Union.
+A former Nato planning chief has said it looks very likely that Ukraine will now become a member of the European Union, following Vladimir Putin’s invasion.

 Fabrice Pothier spoke to LBC earlier today, and said: “I think the real price for Ukraine on the long term is to become a member of the European Union”.